Dpdl-io/DpdlEngine/README.md

 * Support for pointers and references
 * **Support for common IoT protocol stacks such as Bluetooth(tm)** (JSR-82) and **CoAP (Constrained Application Protocol)** (IETF standard RFC 7252)
-* **Packing data in a DpdlPacket is a convenient way to optimize and speedup access to data**.
+* **Packing data in a 'DpdlPacket' is a convenient way to optimize and speedup access to data**.
 The speedup is x 25 times faster compared to a standard record store access
 * **Virtual filesystem** for record stores
 * **Double precision floating point emulation** layer